psvlnandu/Fine-Tuned-Emotional-Classifier-CLI/readme.md

-## emotion-cli: Fine Tuned Emotion Classifier Command-Line Tool
+## Fine-Tuned-Emotional-Classifier-CLI
-emotion-cli is a command-line interface (CLI) tool for text-based emotion recognition.
-Built with Python, it leverages a fine-tuned DistilBERT model to classify the emotion of a given text input.
+This repository showcases a professional-grade Command-Line Interface (CLI) for emotion classification.
+The project demonstrates a full MLOps workflow, from fine-tuning a pre-trained DistilBERT model from Hugging Face to packaging the application as a pip-installable tool.
+It highlights skills in Natural Language Processing (NLP), transfer learning, and model deployment
 <br>
 **Features**
 - Emotion Recognition: Classifies text into various emotion categories (e.g., joy, sadness, anger).